Venue: Committee Rooms 1 and 2, City Hall, Beaumont Fee, Lincoln, LN1 1DD

 b.

-set of strategic performance measures in place used to monitor the
+currently had a set of strategic performance measures in place used

-performance of the Council, these measures included a mix of
+to monitor the performance of the Council, these measures included

-targeted quarterly and annual measures, together with a number of
+a mix of targeted quarterly and annual measures, together with a

 purposes